 The practice had systems to keep dental practitioners up to date with current evidence-based practice.
 We saw that clinicians assessed needs and delivered care and treatment in line with current legislation, standards and guidance supported by clear clinical pathways and protocols.

 The practice offered dental implants.
-These were placed by a visiting dentist who had undergone appropriate post-graduate training in this speciality.
+These were placed by one of the dentists at the practice who had undergone appropriate post-graduate training in this speciality.
 The provision of dental implants was in accordance with national guidance.